tarwn/lessthandot-hugo/blogs/content/posts/2013-01-15-stupid-me-1-locking-myself.md

 </p>

 <p class="MsoNormal" style="text-align: justify; text-justify: inter-ideograph;">
   <span lang="EN-US">My first <em>Stupid-Me</em> (patent pending) is how I recently locked myself out of SQL Server.
 What happened?
 I installed a SQL Server instance on my local development machine so I could test out some small scripts.
-Typically stuff I’m researching or when I’m writing queries to answer some questions on sqlservercentral.com.
-In this instance I have a database called <em>Test</em> (what’s in a name?) in which I execute most of my queries.
+Typically stuff I'm researching or when I'm writing queries to answer some questions on sqlservercentral.com.
+In this instance I have a database called <em>Test</em> (what's in a name?) in which I execute most of my queries.
 To save myself the trouble of changing the database scope to the Test database every time I log into the server and open a query window, I made this database my default database for my domain login.
 Everything fine so far.</span>
 </p>

 <p class="MsoNormal" style="text-align: center;">